Ahmad-El-Hajj-Chehade/Ahmad-El-Hajj-Chehade/README.md

 - 👋 Hi, I’m @Ahmad-El-Hajj-Chehade
-- 👀 I’m interested in football and video games
+- 👀 I like sports and video games
-- 🌱 I’m currently learning php and java
+- 🌱 I'm a full stack developer working for FutureLog AG
 - 📫 How to reach me: ahmad.ehc@outlook.com